gohugoio/hugo/content/tutorials/creating-a-new-theme.md

 ### Home

-One other thing &mdash; let's take a look at your home page:
+One other thing &mdash; let's take a look at your homepage:

 ```html
 $ cat public/index.html